ryancwalsh/cars/README.md

 # TODO

-- make an API route that scrapes DuckDuckGo and Edmunds and inserts ratings for a model
 - since carGurus is so good at blocking bots [and by the way is now blocking even my real human-controlled Brave browser (logged in or out) but not Firefox], get Chrome extension to upsert listings.
 Or figure out how to make Puppeteer using the cookies/localStorage/sessions of my real browser.
 - add weighted score to Retool webapp